aesara-devs/aesara/doc/library/config.rst

     Default: ``True``

-    This enables, or disables, an optimization in ``Scan`` that tries to pre-allocate memory for its outputs.
+    This enables, or disables, an optimization in :class:`Scan` that tries to pre-allocate memory for its outputs.
 Enabling the optimization can give a significant speed up at the cost of slightly increased memory usage.